apache/cassandra-harry/README.md

     in the modification batch.
   * `cd` is picked based on `(pd, lts)`, and `n`, a sequential number of the operation among all modification batches
-  * operation type used columns, and values for the modification are picked depending on the `pd`, `lts`, `m`, and `i`
+  * operation type (whether we're going to perform a write, delete, range delete, etc), columns involved in this operation, and values for the modification are picked depending on the `pd`, `lts`, `m`, and `i`

 Most of this formalization is implemented in `OpSelectors`, and is relied upon